jongeoand/poker-engine/README.md

 Categorical mapping has been implemented, and some early work on scalar equity maps has been done.
 No code exists yet for pressure, volatility, transition or frontier maps yet.

+My long term goals with this project are to make an interactive tool / CLI environment to study exploitative strategy implications.
+My vision is a free tool that poker players currently pay subscription services for.
 ## Current status

 The mathematical core of the engine is largely implemented: